benmvp/slides/2016/thunderplains/react-esnext.md

 NOTES:
 - Now we can just omit the `: value` when the variable name & key match
 - Just a little bit of shorthand
+- It's interesting that both literals look the exact same, but do different things

 /////